GEoURo/cs123-final/README.md

 ## Test scenes

-All of our test scenes for demonstration can be found in the `scenefiles` directory of our repository.
+All of our test scenes for demonstration can be found in the `scenefiles/demo` directory of our repository.

 ## Words of thought